HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
   image="third-parties-google-maps-main-thread-impact.png",
-  caption="Google Maps impact on the main thread.", description="Bar chart showing the impact Google Maps has on the main thread on mobile by blocking time, and transfer size by percentile.
+  caption="Google Maps' impact on the main thread.", description="Bar chart showing the impact Google Maps has on the main thread on mobile by blocking time, and transfer size by percentile.
 The blocking time is 18 milliseconds at the 10th percentile, 61 at the 25th percentile, 259 milliseconds at the 50th percentile, 617 milliseconds at the 75th percentile, and 930 milliseconds at the 90th percentile.
 This correlates somewhat with the increase in transfer size from 164 kilobytes at the 10th percentiles, 165 KiB at the 25th percentile, 273 at 50th, 310 at the 75th and 434 at the 90th percentile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=934181875&format=interactive", sheets_gid="1536436674",